When Should You Use Flexible Printed Circuit Cables?

 - Increased reliability and decreased opportunity for operator error

-While there are many reasons to move to flex or rigid flex circuit construction, the two predominant reasons are to solve a packaging issue or to reduce the space and weight of the electronics package, and these two are often interrelated.
-Space, Weight and Packaging, (SWaP) will continue to be a driving force in PCB design.
-Flex and rigid flex construction can eliminate bulky, and heavy, wire and solder connections, often saving 60% or more in weight and space while reducing overall package size.
+While there are many reasons to move to flex or rigid-flex circuit construction, the two predominant reasons are to solve a packaging issue or to reduce the space and weight of the electronics package, and these two are often interrelated.
+Space, Weight, and Packaging, (SWaP) will continue to be a driving force in flexible PCB cable design.
+Flex and rigid-flex construction can eliminate bulky, and heavy, wire and solder connections, often saving 60% or more in weight and space while reducing overall package size.
 It is not hard to imagine a thin, sleek, flex circuit as a benefit to this constraint.

 I often lead a presentation on flex circuit design with a story of a law enforcement search and rescue, trying to locate a small girl who had run into a tall, dense, cornfield.
-The tools they utilized that evening included the GPS from the tractor that had planted the field, drones to fly above the fields, helicopters with infrared imaging for a broader perspective and were all communicating via 800 megahertz radios or cell phones.
-The reason I use that example is because ALL of those tools being deployed contain flex or rigid flex within the electronics system.
-It is easy to imagine how flex was beneficial to weight, space and packaging in those applications.
+The tools they utilized that evening included the GPS from the tractor that had planted the field, drones to fly above the fields, helicopters with infrared imaging for a broader perspective, and all communicating via 800 megahertz radios or cell phones.
+The reason I use that example is that ALL of those tools being deployed contain flex or rigid-flex within the electronics system.
+It is easy to imagine how flex was beneficial to weight, space, and packaging in those applications.

 Handheld applications are another great example.
-Today’s smartphones contain some of the most complex rigid flex constructions that I have seen and yet those are packaged into something that we are all able to easily carry around in our pockets.
-That would not be possible without lightweight, flex materials aiding in weight and packaging.
+Today’s smartphones contain some of the most complex rigid-flex cable constructions that I have seen and yet those are packaged into something that we are all able to easily carry around in our pockets.
+That would not be possible without lightweight, flexible materials aiding in weight and packaging.

 Would you like to find out more about how Altium can help you with your next PCB design?
 Talk to an expert at Altium.